optimad/mimmo/INSTALL.md

 If you have just built mimmo, its headers will be available at `mimmo/include/` folder and a static library `libmimmo.a` (or `libmimmo_MPI.a` in case of parallel compilation) will be available at `mimmo/build/lib/` folder.

 If you have also installed mimmo, its headers will be available at `/my/installation/folder/mimmo/include/` folder and a static library `libmimmo.a` will be available at `/my/installation/folder/lib/` folder.
+The `mimmo++` executable will be installed in `/my/installation/folder/bin/`.

 A shared version of the library is provided setting the cmake variable `BUILD_SHARED_LIBS` to ON, during the ccmake settings.